Actor Model

 The actor model allows HASH to present a user-friendly and intuitive approach to agent-based modelling.
 Because only agents can modify their own state, the requirement that object-oriented frameworks place on the user to implement lock-based synchronization is removed, allowing for much more scalable world-building.
 The very same simulations run locally on multiple cores, and scale seamlessly to large clusters running in the cloud.

-For users looking for an approach to class inheritance offered by object-oriented programming, HASH provides Agent Types.
+For users looking for an approach to class inheritance offered by object-oriented programming, HASH provides Entity Types which allow both attribute and behavior inheritance.
 Agents in HASH can have any number of types, allowing agent logic to be similarly clustered, inherited, and attached in the form of grouped behaviors.

 Create a free account